 How to Photograph Wine

-In November 2020, Pink Lady® Food Photographer of the Year presented International Wine Photography Day 2020, inviting all wine and photography enthusiasts to share their wine photography.
+In November 2021, Pink Lady® Food Photographer of the Year presents International Wine Photography Day 2021, inviting all wine and photography enthusiasts to share their wine photography.
 Over the last few years, International Wine Photography Day has recognised the incredibly creative and innovative ways in which photographers capture all things vinous.
 The day encouraged people to get snapping innovative images of wine and wine-related subjects.

 As Magui suggests - ‘Wine is about much more than what is in the bottle.’
 Great wine photography can create an aura of class and sophistication.
 Wine photography can be found in many places, often used as art inspiration, such as restaurants, wine bars, cafes, and hotels.
 In doing so, it can make us want to order a glass... or two.
 In creating such artwork there is more than just photographing a bottle on a table; great wine photography tells a story through its use of lighting, camera work and associated props.

 TIPS AND TRICKS FOR WINE PHOTOGRAPHY

 In celebrating wine and wine photography across the globe, we wanted to share with you some tips and tricks for you to consider when shooting your wine.

 We spoke to Rupert Ponsonby, R&R Drink and Food, who shared with us his personal top tips and tricks for photographing that perfect brand wine shot, bringing the story behind the wine to life.
 We have included some of our finalist and commended entrants work to showcase how these tips have been shown in wine photography.